 We might be biased, but is there a country in the world more beautiful than New Zealand?
 Answers on a postcard, please.
 Even if you disagree with the superlative, there’s no denying the country’s natural beauty.
-Rolling hills, expanses of vineyard, glorious coastline – what more could you want?
+Rolling hills, expanses of verdant vineyards, glorious coastline – what more could you want?

+Is it any wonder so many scenic films have been made in New Zealand.
 With this range of countryside to explore, why not experience something brand-new while visiting NZ?
-Wild camping is something that not a lot of us have tried and the big question is: why not?
-Camping out in nature, away from other people or the disturbances of civilisation, is a magical experience that everyone should try at least once.
+Wild camping is something that not a lot of us have tried, and the big question is: why not?
+Camping out in nature, away from other people or the disturbances of civilization, is a magical experience that everyone should try at least once.

 Given that it’s a country that has always been in touch with the power of nature, freedom of movement in public spaces is a right that’s enshrined in New Zealand’s Bill of Rights.
 Freedom camping in New Zealand is still legal, but it’s important to fully understand your rights and responsibilities as a free camper, particularly given recent changes.

-Even with its limitations, wild camping in New Zealand is a real honour and one we’d all like to keep.
-In order to maintain or strengthen positive feelings towards wild camping, it’s important to follow some common sense rules.
+Even with its limitations, wild camping in New Zealand is a real honor and one we’d all like to keep.
+In order to maintain or strengthen positive feelings towards wild camping, it’s essential to follow some common-sense rules.

-If you’re driving around in a self-contained vehicle, you can stop in any authorised place without a nearby public toilet; however, if you’re in a camper van or car with no toilet facilities, you’ll have to go somewhere with public toilets.
+If you’re driving around in a self-contained vehicle, you can stop in any authorized place without a nearby public toilet; however, if you’re in a camper van or car with no toilet facilities, you’ll have to go somewhere with public restrooms.
 The reasons should be obvious.

 The same rules apply if you’re freedom camping in one of the free-of-charge DOC campsites.
 Be respectful of the surroundings, tidy and quiet.
 Keeping the country’s lush, green landscape clean and natural is the best way to ensure freedom camping in New Zealand has a bright future!